sunsided/dcpu-16/README.md

 ---

 Cycle counts are currently not emulated.
+This project also does not contain an assembler, i.e., the program must be provided as bytecode.

 ## Example use